sonulangaya/sonulangaya/README.md

 <br /><br />
 I am a PhD Scholar 👨🏻‍🔬🌾 in the Field of Genetics and Plant Breeding 🌾.

-Utilizing the power of Codes in Plant Breeding :computer::pencil:.
+Utilizing the power of Codes in Plant Breeding 💻✏️.

 <br /><br />